mhaugrud/msumcspy/_sources/SimplePythonData/UpdatingVariables.rst

     http://media.interactivepython.org/thinkcsVideos/update.mov
     http://media.interactivepython.org/thinkcsVideos/update.webm

 One of the most common forms of reassignment is an **update** where the new value of the variable depends on the old.
 For example,

 .. sourcecode:: python

     x = x + 1

 This means get the current value of x, add one, and then update x with the new value.
 The new value of x is the old value of x plus 1.
 Although this assignment statement may look a bit strange, remember that executing assignment is a two-step process.
 First, evaluate the right-hand side expression.
 Second, let the variable name on the left-hand side refer to this new resulting object.
 The fact that ``x`` appears on both sides does not matter.
 The semantics of the assignment statement makes sure that there is no confusion as to the result.

-.. activecode:: ch07_update1
+.. activecode:: sdy

     x = 6        # initialize x
     print(x)